WiseLibs/better-sqlite3/docs/contribution.md

 #### Style guide

 There is currently no linter or style guide associated with `better-sqlite3` (this may change in the future).
 For now, just try to match the style of existing code as much as possible.
 Code owners will reject your PR or rewrite your changes if they feel that you've used a coding style that doesn't match the existing code.
-Although the rules aren't layed out formally, you are expected to adhere to them by using your eyeballs.
+Although the rules aren't laid out formally, you are expected to adhere to them by using your eyeballs.

 For C++ code formatting, you can use `npm run fmt` to run `clang-format` on all C++ source files, which will automatically format your code according to the project's formatting standards.